Sandra Barneda: Biography

 Sandra Barneda was born in Barcelona on 4 October 1975.
 She holds a licentiate in journalism from the Autonomous University of Barcelona's Faculty of Information Sciences, and is also a graduate of the Barcelona School of Theater.

-She has worked at Catalunya Ràdio, COM Ràdio, RNE4, TVE Cataluña, Antena 3, Telemadrid, 8TV, TV3, La 2, and Telecinco, as well as writing for El Periódico de Catalunya, Elle and Zero.
+She has worked at Catalunya Ràdio, COM Ràdio, RNE4, RTVE Catalunya, Antena 3, Telemadrid, 8TV, TV3, La 2, and Telecinco, as well as writing for El Periódico de Catalunya, Elle and Zero.

 In the early 2000s, Barneda began to take some acting roles, joining the cast of the play Aprobado en castidad in 2001, and appearing on television series such as Al salir de clase and Javier ya no vive solo.

 On 4 May 2009 she premiered De buena ley on Telecinco, a controversial program which used actors to recreate court cases without advising viewers that they were dramatizations.
 She presented this with Alberto Herrera, who was replaced by Emilio Pineda on 21 July, when the show's graphics and set were also changed.